slavov-vili/kit_info/Deep_Learning_for_Computer_Vision/05_Deep_CNNs.md

 1. Deep Convolutional Activation Feature for Generic Visual Recognition (DeCAF)
     - Goal: describe the image, not just classification
     - Deep networks automatically learn good features
-    - Hierarchy of filters: simple edges, parts of objects, objects
+    - Hierarchy of filters: simple edges -> parts of objects -> objects
     - Last layer is typically the softmax
     - Train network end-to-end on classification
     - Use pre-trained network